 I might have been at a relative’s house in Beauregard Parish, or a friend’s house in Lake Charles.
 The companionship and the food and the hospitality of our host swirled and blended into the kind of refreshment that fills empty spaces in the heart as well as those in the stomach and that is not selective about locale.
 We stayed at the table for a long time, talking and eating and drinking, and I wasn’t ready to go when the meal ended.

 It seems that memories can be evoked by staggeringly unexpected events and places.
 This artist’s home in this desert town couldn’t be more different architecturally from that rough-sided barn in the Louisiana piney woods, yet it felt profoundly familiar to me.
-It was as though time and place didn’t exist; as if I were reliving a chapter of my past with a slightly different backdrop.
+It was as though time and place didn’t exist; as if I were reliving a chapter of my past against a slightly different backdrop.